tdm-project/tdm-weather-viewer/README.md

 ```
 Verify the correct functioning of the app via a web browser

-Additional documentation is availabile in Deliverable DXXXXX on the [TDM project deliverables FIXME](http://www.tdm-project.it/en/results/public-deliverables/) web site.
+Additional documentation is availabile in Deliverable D6.2 on the [TDM project deliverables](http://www.tdm-project.it/en/results/public-deliverables/) web site.

 Acknowledgments
 ---------------